VisualLaser10New/VEdit/README.md

 <br/>

 ## Installation
-Install .Net Framework 4.6.2 or higher
+Install .Net Framework 4.6.2 or higher <br>
-Download and extract the zip from: ;link drive,
+Download and extract the zip from: ;link drive, <br>
 Set the folder where it has been downloaded in "System Path" from **Enviroment Option**.

 ## Usage